Rates are used to provide essential services and to ensure adequate funds are raised to maintain the region’s infrastructure to a satisfactory level.

 Contact us to change your mailing address in person, in writing or via email - We are unable to change your address over the phone.

-Alternatively, download and complete the Change of Address form and return to us via email, post or by dropping into our Customer Service Centre at 180 Cressy Street, Deniliquin.
+Alternatively, download and complete the Change of Address Form(PDF, 1MB) and return to us via email, post or by dropping into our Customer Service Centre at 180 Cressy Street, Deniliquin.